7 Corporate L&D Challenges to Watch in 2024

 Examples of digital transformation in various industries include:

-With such a rapid adoption of new technologies and processes, L&D teams are faced with the challenge of reskilling entire workforces on how to best utilize these new organization-wide practices – while also keeping day-to-day productivity high.
+Organizations must reskill their entire workforce on how to best utilize the new organization-wide practices – while also keeping day-to-day productivity high.
 They will also face challenges around evolving job duties – as new tech will make certain job functions obsolete – while creating new opportunities.

 L&D teams will need to understand their workforce well.
 This means creating user personas on different learning personality types in their organization, as well as understanding how to best support employees that fall into different stages of the technology adoption curve.